How to Price Your Houston Home to Sell Quickly

 Mistakes Sellers Make When Pricing

-Pricing based on what you “need” — The market doesn’t care about your mortgage balance or target profit.
-Pricing must reflect comparable sales.
+Pricing based on what you “need.”
+The market doesn’t care about your mortgage balance, your renovation costs, or your target profit.
+Pricing has to reflect what comparable homes are selling for — not what you need to walk away with.

 Pricing is just one piece of the puzzle.
 Make sure you understand the full cost of selling a house in Houston, including whether you really need to pay 6% in commission.
 Timing matters too — learn when the best time to sell in Houston is to pair smart pricing with peak buyer demand.